Health and Safety Abroad for FIU Students

 For Coverage Information, access the 2019 Policy Brochure.

-The Office of Study Abroad has an emergency line and email set up specifically for students studying abroad who need immediate assistance.
+The Office of Education Abroad has an emergency line and email set up specifically for students studying abroad who need immediate assistance.
 The emergency phone number is 001-+1-305-348-4288 and the emergency email is email@example.com.

-The committee has representation from the following Offices: Office of Study Abroad: Office of Faculty and Global Affairs; Office of the General Counsel; University Compliance and Integrity; Department of Emergency Management; Office of Analysis, Assessment, and Risk Management; and Office of International Student and Scholar Services.
+The committee has representation from the following Offices: Office of Education Abroad: Office of Faculty and Global Affairs; Office of the General Counsel; University Compliance and Integrity; Department of Emergency Management; Office of Analysis, Assessment, and Risk Management; and Office of International Student and Scholar Services.